Vatnar/UIAOBSIDIAN/25H/IKT202 Software Engineering/SOLID/Single Responsibility Principle (SRP).md

 	As each method has a single functionality
 3. Re-usability and reduced error
 	As code separates based functionality so if the same functionality uses somewhere else in an application then don't write it again.
+4. Better test-ability
+	In the maintenance, when a functionality changes then we don't need to test the entire model.